 Nexium lawsuits are personal injury claims against major pharmaceutical companies for the serious side effects of the stomach acid pill, Nexium.
 This drug has been linked to a severe risk for kidney disease and potentially fatal renal failure.

 Despite the risks, Nexium has been aggressively marketed by drug companies, anyway.
 Worse, these marketing campaigns have glossed over or completely ignored the risks associated with taking Nexium over the long term.

 In this article, our defective drug lawyers explain how Nexium works and the side effects that it has been associated with.
-The article will then delve into the lawsuits currently pending against the makers of Nexium before discussing how you can recover compensation if you have been hurt, as well.
+The article will then delve into the lawsuits currently pending against the makers of Nexium (as part of the broader set of PPI lawsuits) before discussing how you can recover compensation if you have been hurt, as well.

 - 1. How Nexium works

 - 3. “Failure to warn” lawsuits over complications associated with Nexium